 - (17) The Transferor does infringe upon the rights of any third party or is subject to any penalties imposed by relevant government departments due to its engagement in the business to be transferred.
-To the knowledge of the Transferor, there is no legal action that is ongoing or involves the business to be transferred or assets to be transferred or employees to be transferred, nor there is any ongoing administrative proceedings, litigation or arbitration imposed by the administrative department, court or arbitration institution or involving business to be transferred or assets to be transferred or employees to be transferred, nor there is any labor dispute between the Transferor and the employees to be transferred, except where the aforesaid penalty, administrative procedures, litigation, arbitration or dispute will not have significant adverse impact on the proposed transactions hereunder.
-The Transferor is lawfully entitled to transfer the assets to be transferred or business; to be transferred in accordance with this Agreement, and may lawfully transfer said assets or business; - (18) There is no insurable interest and/or insurance contract that is still valid on any assets to be transferred.

-- Representations and warranties by the Transferee.
+To the knowledge of the Transferor, there is no legal action that is ongoing or involves the business to be transferred or assets to be transferred or employees to be transferred, nor there is any ongoing administrative proceedings, litigation or arbitration imposed by the administrative department, court or arbitration institution or involving business to be transferred, nor there is any labor dispute between the Transferor and the employees to be transferred, except where the aforesaid penalty, administrative procedures, litigation, arbitration or dispute will not have significant adverse impact on the proposed transactions hereunder.
+The Transferor is lawfully entitled to transfer the assets to be transferred or business to be transferred in accordance with this Agreement, and may lawfully transfer said assets or business; - (18) There is no insurable interest and/or insurance contract that is still valid on any assets to be transferred. - 6.2 Representations and warranties by the Transferee.
 The Transferee makes the following representations and warranties to the Transferor: - (1) The Transferee is a limited liability company validly established under PRC laws, which is s officially organized, lawfully existing and in good standing under the PRC laws, and the Transferee is entitled to sign this Agreement and perform its obligations hereunder, and this Agreement is fully legally binding upon the Transferee upon its signing.
 The Transferee will obtain all internal approvals required by completion of this Agreement and transactions hereunder prior to the date of delivery, including but not limited to the resolution of the shareholders' meeting of the Transferee. - (2) Signing of this Agreement by the Transferee or performance of its obligations hereunder will not violate the Transferee's articles of association or other company organization documents or any laws, regulations, rules and authorization or approval by any government agency or department, nor will said signing or performance violate or be in conflicts with any provisions of any contract or agreement to which the Transferee is a party.
-Where signing of this Agreement or performance its obligations hereunder by the Transferee requires authorization or approval, from any government agency or department under any laws, regulations and rules, the Transferee undertakes to obtain such authorization or approval, if and the Transferee fails to obtain said authorization or approval, the parties agree that termination of such transaction by either party is not deemed as default.
+Where signing of this Agreement or performance its obligations hereunder by the Transferee requires authorization or approval from any government agency or department under any laws, regulations and rules, the Transferee undertakes to obtain such authorization or approval, if and the Transferee fails to obtain said authorization or approval, the parties agree that termination of such transaction by either party is not deemed as default.
+Where the signing of this Agreement or performance its obligations hereunder by the Transferee requires authorization or approval, if under the signing of this Agreement or performance its obligations hereunder by the Transfere requires authorization or approval, if and the Transferee fails to obtain said authorization or approval, the parties agree that termination of such transaction by either party is not deemed as default.
 Where the signing of this Agreement or performance its obligations hereunder by the Transferor requires authorization or approval by any government agency or department and needs assistance from the Transferee under any laws, regulations and rules, the Transferee undertakes to cooperate.